 Find out where all the books I gave out at the last meeting are!
 Keep bringing them back to the library when you’re done, MANY other people want to read this one!

 Decide what to read next!
-I have ordered several copies of Orson Scott Card’s classic sci-fi book Ender’s Game and will get them to any Rock that wants to read it over break.
+I have ordered several copies of Orson Scott Card’s classic sci-fi book Ender’s Game and hope to get them to any Rock that wants to read it at our next meeting, April 3rd.
 I realize this was not decided on by our usual process, but hope you will forgive me and try out this amazingly prescient book written in the last century (1985!) with universal themes and lasting importance.
 Plus there’s a lot of shooting and mayhem and human and alien death.

 Meanwhile, have a relaxing Spring Break, unless you’re a senior…COLLEGE, FAFSA, GRADUATION PARTY PLANNING, ARG!
 Sorry, you won’t be relaxing for a while yet…